Morriar/nit/src/doc/doc_experiments/exp_align/corpus.themes/serialization.corpus.md

 assert couple == deserialize_couple
 ~~~

+> theme: examples

 ## Limitations and TODO

+> theme: todo

 The serialization has some limitations:

-> name: serialization

 * A limitation of the JSON parser prevents deserializing from files
   with more than one object.